True-North-Intelligent-Algorithms/notebooks-and-napari-widgets-for-dl/_sources/00_course_preparation/05_Setup.md

 The following extensions are needed (you can search for them in the ```Extensions``` panel)

-Python Extensions (choose the one from Microsoft) Python Debugger ()
+Python Extension and Python Debugger (choose the one from Microsoft)

 ![Not found](./VS_Python.jpg)